-- The Cannon Wireless Presenter Remote also allows you to set silent vibration alerts.
+- The Canon Wireless Presenter Remote also allows you to set silent vibration alerts.

-There are many options available today.
-Try doing a search to find one that works for you.
+There are many options to help you pace your talk and prevent you from talking fast.
+Try searching to find one that works for you.

-If you're prone to speaking too fast, you can help your audience grasp and remember your message better by using the power of repetition.
+If you're prone to talking fast, and can't master how to speak slower, you can help your audience grasp and remember your message better by using the power of repetition.

-Try this: Introduce a key statement at the start of one of your important concepts, repeat it in the middle and repeat it again as a brief summary at the end.
+Try this: Introduce a key statement at the start of one of your important concepts, repeat it in the middle and repeat it as a summary at the end.

 You can have a well-thought-out and beautifully crafted message for your presentation.
-But if you speak too quickly, your audience may miss out on it.
+But if you are talking too fast, your audience may miss out on it.
 In a noisy, fast-paced business world, those who rise above the din of the crowd and speak in a way that gets their message heard can have a competitive advantage.